 Any declarations of interests and arrangements agreed in any meeting of the ICB, including committees, subcommittees, or the Board, will be recorded in the minutes.
-The interest must be subsequently reported to the ICB Governance Team for recording in the register.
+The interest must be subsequently reported to the ICB Governance Team designated governance lead for recording in the register.